CVHvn/Mario_A2C_A3C/README.md

 * How can you improve this code?

-You can separate the test agent part into a separate thread or process.
+You can separate the test agent part into a separate thread or process (for A2C, ACKTR).
 I'm not good at multi-threaded programming so I don't do this.

 * A3C leak memory?